Newport’s Clean Water Journey: From Combined Sewer Overflow to Integration

 Total Enterococci Exceedances: 2

-Enterococci Exceedances Associated w/ Rainfall (No CSO Event): 1
+Exceedances Associated with Rainfall (No CSO Event): 1

 Total Samples Collected: 540